Qumeran cave where the dead sea scrolls where found

 Qumran (Hebrew: קומראן; Arabic: خربة قمران Khirbet Qumran) is an archaeological site in the West Bank managed by Israel's Qumran National Park.
 [1] It is located on a dry marl plateau about 1.5 km (1 mi) from the northwestern shore of the Dead Sea, about 10 km (6 mi) south of the historic city of Jericho, and adjacent to the modern Israeli settlement and kibbutz of Kalya.

 In 1946, near a desolate spot in the Judean desert known as Khirbet Qumran, a Bedouin teenager crawled into a cave and discovered multiple clay jars he hoped were filled with treasure. ...
-Israel Tourism Consultants. $1,378.
-Register for your Holy Land Tour to Israel with a deposit of $200 dollars only. book now.
-SUNNY LAND TOURS, INC. $1,599 ...
+Israel Tourism Consultants. $1,759.
+Save up to $1050 per couple on our popular In the Footsteps of Christ Tour. book now. aviatours. $1,799.
+An 8 day air and ...

 18. Qumran